loginom/loginom-help-en-omegat/data/scenario/run-order.md

 ![Use of the service ports to set the nodes execution order.](run-order-1.png)

 Besides, Loginom enables to execute several Workflow branches in parallel.
 For this purpose, additional settings are not required.
 It is sufficient to execute the parallel connection of nodes.
-For example, the following chains of nodes will be executed in parallel (refer to (refer to Figure 2):
+For example, the following chains of nodes will be executed in parallel (refer to Figure 2):

 ![Concurrency of workflow branches execution.](run-order-2.png)